septimium/PicoSnakeGame/README.md

 # Pico Snake Game ~ Finished on 30th of May 2024
-A game in rust for embedded systems that resembles the classic Snake Game from the Nokia phones.
+A game in rust for embedded systems that resembles the classic Snake Game from the Nokia phones. \n
 ***ONLY FOR RP2040 MICROCONTROLLERS***

 ## Description